Do Go On - 314 - The Oak Island Mystery

 You're going to notice that.

-And finally, I would like to thank from Ashmore in Queensland,
+And finally, I would like to thank from Ashmore in Queensland, Damien Miller.

 On you, Damo.

-Yeah, Damien's treasure is buried on satin.
+Damien's treasure is buried on Saturn.

 Oh, that's a great hiding place.